erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 ### Short Description

-An asymmetric encryption algorithm that uses a public-private key pair for secure data transmission.
+Rivest-Shamir-Adleman, an asymmetric encryption algorithm that uses a public-private key pair for secure data transmission.
+Solves problems like secure key exchange, digital signatures, and encrypted communication without shared secrets.
+Example: HTTPS uses RSA to establish secure connection by encrypting symmetric key with server's public key.
+Works by using mathematical properties of large prime numbers to create key pairs where data encrypted with public key can only be decrypted with private key.

 **Key Characteristics:**
 - **Time Complexity**: Varies